The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 The vaccine went from a computer design in January to human study in just three months, making Moderna the first U.S. company to reach that point.

 Since then, Moderna has kept up its record pace.
 Snippets of Phase 1 results came in late May, as did the start of a mid-stage trial.
-A Phase 3 study began on July 27, , and was more than halfway enrolled by the end of August, making the company's effort one the best hopes for a vaccine by early next year.
+A Phase 3 study began on July 27, and was almost fully enrolled by mid-October, making the company's effort one the best hopes for a vaccine by early next year.

 Results to date showed Moderna's shot can spur immune responses in both young and elderly adults that were similar or higher to what's been observed in recovered COVID-19 patients.
 The vaccine also appears safe, although only the large trial now underway can fully answer that question.